 - connectionism and consciousness,

-- brain-computer interface,
+- lie detection and brain-computer interface, and

-- a computational exploration of human attention and
+- a computational exploration of human attention.

 - A list of organizations and events I have been involved with (programme committee memberships etc).